mayanktatwade/Understanding_LLMs/README.md

 4. Regularly review risk profile and rebalance
 ```

-## 📦 Included Output Files

-The full project source is split into modules and included as:
-`soc2_split_files.zip`

 ## 📌 Notes

 - The model uses 4-bit quantization and LoRA to make training efficient on consumer GPUs.